 The Golden City is lined with beautiful sandy beaches and incredible surf, and you’ll definitely want to pack your swimsuit and take advantage of the sunny weather.

-Whether you’re wandering through the massive parks or hitting the vibrant streets, you’ll need a good pair of walking shoes on your San Francisco holiday.
+Whether you’re wandering through the massive parks or hitting the vibrant streets, you’ll need a good pair of walking shoes on your San Francisco vacation.

 Although the city is famed for its gorgeous sunshine, it can get chilly, especially if you run into Karl the Fog!
 Bring some warm layers and stay cosy.